Head of Consultancy UK

 To provide good service as a Service Department, you have to understand your Customers.
 If not, it's almost impossible to deliver services that are optimised to the needs of your audience.
-To understand your audience, you have to communicate - and you have to think a bit like a marketer.
+And to understand your audience, you have to communicate - and you have to think a bit like a marketer.

 In marketing, they talk a lot about understanding your target audience, and the same concept applies to your Service Desk.
 Not because you want to sell anything, of course, but because you want to optimise your Services.
 So how do you get to know your users better?
 Go beyond simple Customer Satisfaction metrics and actually speak to them.
-Here are 3 quick steps to get there:

 1. Create user groups - get them involved